Best and worst U.S. domiciles for American expats

 Cons:

-• Worldwide income taxation: Residents are taxed on their global income, which can result in significantly higher tax liabilities.
+• Worldwide income taxation: Residents are taxed on global income, which can result in significantly higher tax liabilities.

 • No FEIE: Without the foreign-earned income exclusion, expats face higher taxes on their foreign-earned income.